Posted on March 28 2018

 Hamilton was a US brand with a fine history producing watches for the railroads, the US army as discussed here, and their marine chronometers that were used by both the US and Allied navies in WWII.
 Having ceased manufacturing watches in America in 1969 the company is now Swiss owned – a part of the Swatch group of brands.
 Both it's American heritage and Swiss ownership make this a well respected and popular brand that is usually available on the high street.

 Like Ball, Hamilton have created a contemporary watch the harks back to their own involvement with the railroads, although the styling is less of a homage to 19th century pocket watches.
 This particular variation has a black dial with contrasting tachymeters that create circular tracks to underline the railroad theme.
 Yet despite quite a busy dial with large indices the watch retains a clean, quite simplistic aesthetic.
 It has Hamilton’s H-10 automatic movement, based on the Swiss ETA C07.111, a sapphire crystal, stainless steel case and like the Ball is 40mm in diameter.
+It's available with a stainless steel bracelet or black leather strap.

 Camden Watch Company - No.253